Date: Wednesday, October 30th, 2019

 Event host: Saint Mary's University Entrepreneurship Centre

-The panel will be moderated by:
+The panel was moderated by:

 David Runnalls – Senior fellow at the Smart Prosperity Institute, board president at the Pembina Institute and member of the Smart Prosperity Leaders’ Initiative